 alarm pull stations near the exits of the building.
 In the case of large room fires or major

-water leaks, be sure to turn off the X-ray generator by pressing the red
+water leaks, be sure to turn off the X-ray generator by pressing either of the red

-button on the front of the X-ray generator.
+buttons on the front of the instrument.
 Be sure to contact the Crystallography

 Lab manager about any lab-related problem.